Reach out to Pacific Union College's admissions department to confirm any application fees and information.

 |Rigor of Secondary School Record||Important|

-To apply, all applicants to Pacific Union College must submit the following items.
-Double check with Pacific Union College's admissions department to confirm all application materials and requirements.
+To apply to Pacific Union College, all applicants must submit the following items.
+Make sure to check in with Pacific Union College's admissions department to confirm all application materials and requirements.

 |Letter(s) of Recommendation||3|